-By the way, do not believe when some travel blogs write not to bring shorts and flipflops to Europe because that'd be a tell that you're a tourist.
-One, it's a total lie. #DOH (American tourists wearing cargo shorts are like Asians with cameras; a honky shame) Two, they can tell.
+By the way, do not believe when some travel blogs tell you not to bring shorts and flipflops to Europe because that'd be a tell that you're a tourist.
+Stop it, they can tell no matter what.
 You cannot fake it.
 Also, what if you look like a tourist?
 Why fake who you are?
 There's no insider deal you get because you dress differently from the guided tour group.

 What time is it?
 Laundry time.
 Walk downhill a block to a laundromat, throw my load in and hit up a café on the corner for a 2.20 glass of cold one.
 Back to the laundromat, a few pieces are still wet so a few extra minutes of dry, back to the said café for another glass.
 A gentleman who sits at a bar chuckles at the sight of me coming back, and this is how I meet Sam; a Lebanese-native who commutes to Paris from Grenoble weekly, a newly-wed.
-He gives me some insights on Paris, including how expensive his tiny pad is (which sounds comparable to LA price) a brief French lesson and a meat-and-cheese plate consist of ham, salami, a small salad and Gouda, fromage and fois-gras of cheese, camanbeart.
+He gives me some insights on Paris, including how expensive his tiny pad is (which sounds comparable to LA price) a brief French lesson and a meat-and-cheese plate consist of ham, salami, a small salad and Gouda, fromage and fois-gras of cheese, camanbert.
 As you go up the ladder of cheese intensity, more beers start to flow.
 Barkeeps that seemed initially standoff-ish loosen up and start asking questions; how old are you?
 Is Los Angeles an exciting place as it is in films?
 Are you Japanese or American?
 Neither, I answer.
-Now that I've spent almost half my life in California, I don't know if either of my countries would accept me as their own.

 Also, Asian kids speaking French = ADORBS